 Will Paintless Dent Repair crack the paint?

-No. Definitely not.
-PDR will not damage the surface of your vehicle.
-It will NOT affect your vehicle’s warranty if done by a pro shop.
-Traditional repair breaks the original finish and voids the manufacturer’s warranty.
+Generally, no. PDR, when done properly, will not damage the surface of your vehicle.
+Traditional repair breaks the original finish and sometimes voids the manufacturer’s warranty.

 Should I try to remove dents myself?

 You risk voiding your warranty on the paint if you try to fix a dent yourself.
 Don’t try using a toilet plunger.
 Or pour boiling water on your plastic bumper.
 Avoid DIY dent pullers.
 These won’t restore your car to its original state.
 Skilled PDR technicians have the training, tools and experience to repair it right.

 Absolutely!
 PDR is not toxic.
 It uses a glue gun and specialized manual tools to remove dents.
 Traditional repairs use fillers, primers, paints, and solvents.
 Most PDR techniques use non-electric tools which saves energy.